JimmyMa1006/JimmyMa1006.github.io/_pages/cv.md

 Education
 ======
-* MSc in Statistics, University of Toronto, Nov.
+* MSc. in Statistics, University of Toronto, Nov.
 2025 (expected)
 * HBSc. in Statistics(quantitative finance) with high distinction, University of Toronto Scarborough, June 2024

 Skills